NVIDIA-Merlin/NVTabular/examples/inference_triton/README.md

 All the models should show "READY" status to indicate that they loaded correctly.
 If a model fails to load the status will report the failure and a reason for the failure.
 If your model is not displayed in the table check the path to the model repository and your CUDA drivers.

-Once the models are successfully loaded, you can run the `movielens_deployment` notebook to send requests to the Triton IS.
+Once the models are successfully loaded, you can run the `movielens_inference` notebook to send requests to the Triton IS.